Poisson smooth structures on stratified symplectic spaces: Stratified spaces and their smooth structures

-\begin{definition} 1. (cf. \cite{GM1980}, \cite[Definition 1.7]{SL1991}) A decomposed space $X$ is called {\it a stratified space} if the strata of $X$ satisfy the following condition defined recursively.
-Given a point $x$ in a stratum $S$ there exist an open neighborhood $U(x)$ of $x$ in $X$, an open ball $B_x$ around $x$ in $S$, a compact stratified space $L$, called the link of $x$, and {\it a stratified diffeomorphism} $\phi_x: U(x) \to B_x \times cL(1) $, see below for the notion of a stratified diffeomorphism.\\ 2.
-A homeomorphism $\phi: X\to Y$ from a stratified space $X$ to a stratified space $Y$ is called {\it a stratified diffeomorphism}, if $\phi$ maps a stratum of $X$ onto a stratum of $Y$ and the restriction of $\phi$ to each stratum is a diffeomorphism on its image.\\ 3.
-Let $X$ be a stratified space.
-A stratum $S$ is called {\it regular}, if $S $ is open.
-Denote by $X^{reg}$ the union of all regular strata.
-Then $X^{reg}$ is an open subset of $X$ and $X = \overline {X^{reg}}$.
-A point $x \in X^{reg}$ is called {\it a regular point}.
-Set $X^{sing} : = X \setminus X^{reg}$.
-A point $x \in X^{sing}$ is called {\it a singular point}.
-In this note we always assume for simplicity that $X^{reg}$ is connected. \end{definition}
+\begin{definition} (\cite{GM1980}, \cite[Definition 1.7]{SL1991}) A decomposed space $X$ is called {\it a stratified space} if the strata of $X$ satisfy the following condition defined recursively.
+Given a point $x$ in a stratum $S$ there exist an open neighborhood $U(x)$ of $x$ in $X$, an open ball $B_x$ around $x$ in $S$, a compact stratified space $L$, called the link of $x$, and a homeomorphism $\phi_x: U(x) \to B_x \times cL(1) $ that preserves the decomposition. \end{definition}